tencentyun/intlcloud-documents/yehe_doc/管理与支持/政策与规范/腾讯云产品服务等级协议/Terms of Service_intl_en.md

 (b) Any arbitration between you and Tencent will be administered by the American Arbitration Association (“**AAA**”) under its rules in force when the Notice of Arbitration is submitted in accordance with those Rules (“**Rules**”), which Rules are deemed to be incorporated by reference into this clause and as may be amended by the rest of this clause.
 The Rules and filing forms are available online at [www.adr.org](http://www.adr.org/) or by calling the AAA at 1-800-778-7879.
 The Federal Arbitration Act and federal arbitration law apply to the Terms.
 All arbitration proceedings between the parties will be confidential unless otherwise agreed by the parties in writing.

 (c) Tencent will reimburse you for your payment of the filing fee, unless your claim is for more than $10,000, in which case the payment of any fees will be decided by the Rules.
-Any arbitration hearing will take place at a location to be agreed upon in Santa Clara County, California, but if the claim is for $10,000 or less, you may choose whether the arbitration will be conducted: (a) solely on the basis of documents submitted to the arbitrator; (b) through a non-appearance based telephone hearing; or (c) by an in-person hearing as established by the Rules in the county (or parish) of your billing address.
+Any arbitration hearing will take place at a location to be agreed upon in Santa Clara County, California, but if the claim is for $10,000 or less, you may choose whether the arbitration will be conducted: (a) solely on the basis of documents submitted to the arbitrator; (b) through a non-appearance based telephone hearing; or (c) by an in-person hearing as established by the Rules in the county (or parish) of the address of your registration information.
 The arbitration tribunal will consist of three arbitrators to be appointed in accordance with the Rules.
 Arbitration will be conducted in English.
 Judgment upon the award rendered by the arbitrators may be entered in any court of competent jurisdiction.

 (d) YOU AND TENCENT AGREE THAT EACH MAY BRING CLAIMS AGAINST THE OTHER ONLY IN YOUR OR ITS INDIVIDUAL CAPACITY AND NOT AS A PLAINTIFF OR CLASS MEMBER IN ANY PURPORTED CLASS OR REPRESENTATIVE PROCEEDING.
 Further, unless both you and Tencent agree otherwise, the arbitrator may not consolidate more than one person’s claims, and may not otherwise preside over any form of a representative or class proceeding.